barisckuru/barisckuru/README.md

 <!--
 **barisckuru/barisckuru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+-->

---> I am currently working on my master thesis project: ✍🏽
+Currently working on my master thesis project: ✍🏽
+- with @grid_cell & @pyDentate repositories
 - modelling entorhinal grid cell outputs
 - obtaining population rate code and phase code
 - feeding grid cell outputs to a biophysically realistic dentate gyrus